What are my university or college’s definition of falsification or fabrication?

 What should I do if I am accused of falsification or fabrication?

-Since falsification and fabrication cover a wide spectrum of violations, it is important to seek out a defense attorney who is experienced in handing college or university disciplinary hearings to ensure your rights are protected and your education receives as little interruption as possible.
+Since this cover a wide spectrum of violations, it is important to seek out a defense attorney who is experienced in handing college or university disciplinary hearings to ensure your rights are protected and your education receives as little interruption as possible.